-If you are thinking about building a granny annexe in your garden, this ultimate guide will help you get things right, and give you some of the best tips and ideas based on our extensive experience in the field over the last few years.
+If you are thinking about building a custom build on site granny annexe in your garden, this ultimate guide will help you get things right, and give you some of the best tips and ideas based on our extensive experience in the field over the last few years.

 We have successfully built Granny Annexes (not all for Grannies) & self-build homes in:-

-It has become our core business and has evolved very quickly from the traditional Swedish log cabin style mobile homes of a few years ago to modern, highly insulated, stylish “mini homes” at the bottom of the garden.
+It has become our core business and has evolved very quickly from the traditional Swedish log cabin style mobile homes of a few years ago to modern, well insulated, stylish “mini homes” at the bottom of the garden.

 It is one of the best ways to add value to your home and become the owner of the “hot property” for resale purposes because multi-generation and independent relative living is becoming one of the most sought after types of property available.

 So if you are ready for the ultimate guide to building a granny annexe in your garden, here it is:-

 Before you begin thinking about building a granny annexe in your garden you will need to obtain Planning Permission or a Certificate of Lawfulness from your Local Planning Authority.

 It will also remain part of the main house and cannot be sold separately and if you are looking to build something to rent out (as a second income) you will need to apply for Planning Permission for Holiday Lets not an annexe.

 Whether you are building a one or two bedroom granny annexe in your garden you are going to need water, sewerage and electricity.

-It can be really easy to get carried away with all the fun design aspects of a self-build project but if access to mains water, electricity and sewerage are hundreds and hundreds of feet away from your site here is what you need to know.
+It can be really easy to get carried away with all the fun design aspects of a self-build project but if access to mains water, electricity and sewerage are hundreds and hundreds of feet away from your site you will attract potential problems.

-Annexes will require their own electric, water and sewerage and depending on the site and your existing supplies, connecting to your existing drains, electric and water may well be easy (although all electrics will be isolated from the main house on its own circuit and you may need to upgrade your electricity supply).
+Annexes will need their own electricity, water and sewerage and depending on the site and your existing supplies, connecting to your existing drains, electric and water may well be difficult.